aistairc/BENNERD/README.md

 #### BENNERD NER Performances using Different Pre-trained BERT Models

-Since our NER model is mainly based on BERT architecture and there are dozen of pre-trained BERT models on different corpora, we tested the performance of BENNERD NER on some of the well-known pre-trained BERT models for the biomedical domain.
+Since our NER model is mainly based on BERT architecture and there are numerious pre-trained BERT models on different corpora, we tested the performance of BENNERD NER on some of the well-known pre-trained BERT models for the biomedical domain.
 We also applied the same training setting to make sure that the results are comparable.
+We judge the NER performnces of BENNERD on development- and test-sets using [ClinicalCovid BERT](https://github.com/manueltonneau/covid-berts), [SciBERT](https://github.com/allenai/scibert), and
+[Covid BERT Base](https://huggingface.co/deepset/covid_bert_base).
+In development- and test-sets, we obtain the best performances **85.52%** and **83.03%** respectively in terms of F1-score using [ClinicalCovid BERT](https://github.com/manueltonneau/covid-berts).
 ```
     --------------------------------------------------------------------------------
      Pre-trained BERT